christopherpow/nesicide/README.md

 ### Linux

 0. `./build/linux-build.sh`
-1. Once the build process is complete run: `./build/linux-deploy.sh local`
+1. `./build/linux-deploy.sh local`

 ### macOS

 0. `./build/osx-build.sh`
-1. Once the build process is complete run: `./build/osx-deploy.sh local`
+1. `./build/osx-deploy.sh local`

 If you installed Qt from Homebrew you need to set the following environment variable so that the build process can find qmake (the qt5 Homebrew formula is keg-only):